-The term ‘gig economy’ has become well-known in regard to the way many of us work, and working in the gig economy and offering a service, has become the norm for many Australians to make a living.
-Also known as the 'on demand workforce' broadly consists of self-employed people who find work on a task or contract basis.
-Often these jobs come through purpose-built apps, such as rideshare, food delivery, dog walking, babysitting, and DIY help.
+The term ‘gig economy’ has become well-known as a way many Australians make a living.
+Also known as the 'on demand workforce', it broadly consists of self-employed people who find work on a task or contract basis.
+Often these jobs come through purpose-built mobile apps, such as rideshare, food delivery, dog walking, babysitting and DIY help.

 Working in the gig economy

-Unlike a traditional employer-employee arrangement, on-demand workers not entitled to a range of benefits, including sick pay, annual leave and superannuation.
+Unlike a traditional employer-employee arrangement, on-demand workers are generally not entitled to a range of benefits, including sick pay, annual leave and superannuation.

-This leaves the responsibility of putting money into your super and saving for retirement with you, the worker.
+This leaves the responsibility with on-demand workers to put money into super and save for retirement.

+If you’re a gig worker there are a few things you should be aware of.
 Most gig workers are paid per job, and not as part of a company’s payroll.
-Meaning, in the eyes of the Australian Tax Office (ATO), you’re considered self-employed or a sole trader.
-As such, you generally don’t have to make super guarantee payments to yourself2.
-So any super you pay will be up to you, rather than a legal requirement.
+In the eyes of the Australian Tax Office (ATO), you’re considered self-employed or a sole trader.
+As such, you generally don’t have to make super guarantee payments to yourself1.
+Any super you pay is your choice, rather than a legal requirement.

 If super’s not a legal obligation, you might wonder why some gig-workers, contractors and freelancers pay it to themselves.

-Most people will live in retirement for at least 25 years.
+Many people will live in retirement for at least 25 years.
 It’s a substantial amount of time, often referred to as ‘the next third’.
 How much super you’ll need in retirement can depend on a few factors.
-For example, what kind of retirement do you want?
-For example, do you want to travel the world, buy a new car, and pay off a mortgage?
+What kind of retirement do you want?
+For example, do you want to travel the world, buy a new car, pay off a mortgage?
 Or do you want a simpler life?
 The reason this is important to think about is that it’ll help determine how much money you’ll need in retirement, and could help you plan how much you’ll need to contribute to your super over your working life.

-AustralianSuper’s super projection calculator can help give you an idea of what your future income will look like, with and without super.
-It can also show you how adding a small amount extra each year could make a big difference to your retirement lifestyle down the track.
+AustralianSuper’s Super Projection Calculator can help give you an idea of what your future income will look like, with and without super.
+It can also show you how adding a small amount extra2 each year could make a big difference to your retirement lifestyle down the track.